Web Analytics Made Easy -

 A simple intercom system consists of one "Master Station" and one "Sub-Station".
 The Master Station is typically located at the point inside the building where communications is to be received.
 The Sub-Station is typically located at the point where the communication is to be originated.
 For example, in an office building, it may be desirable to keep the front entrance door locked, and to provide a security intercom system to allow communications between the outside of the entrance door and the receptionist's desk in the lobby.
 In this situation, the intercom Master Station would be installed at the receptionist's desk, and the Sub-Station would be installed on the wall outside of the entrance door.

 The Master Station provides control of the intercom system and typically includes a station selector switch, talk button, speaker, amplifier and volume control.
 The Sub-Station typically includes just a speaker and call button.
 When the visitor arrives, he or she presses the call button on the Sub-Station.
 This causes the Master Station to ring.
 To accept the call, the receptionist presses the station selector switch.
-When this button is pressed, the receptionist can instanlly to listen to sounds at the Sub-Station.
+When this button is pressed, the receptionist can instantly to listen to sounds at the Sub-Station.
 To talk to the visitor, the receptionist presses the talk button.
 When finished speaking, the receptionist releases the talk button to listen to the reply from the visitor.
 This goes back and forth for as long as the conversation continues, with the receptionist pressing the talk button when she wishes to speak, and releasing the talk button when she wishes to listen.
 At the conclusion of the conversation, the receptionist presses the station selector switch again to terminate the connection.

 Simple Intercom System with Multiple Sub-Stations